Quebec and Ontario Region

 From Canada's busiest urban centres to the end of the Gaspé peninsula

-Hostelling International Canada - Québec and Ontario Region is a non-profit organization based in Montreal with owned and affiliate hostels offering a wide range of experiences, from canyoning in Gaspésie to walking the cobbled streets of Quebec, mountain biking at Mont-Tremblant to biking across the vineyards in Niagara-on-the-Lake or sleeping in a former Jail cell in Ottawa.
+Hostelling International Canada - Québec and Ontario Region is a non-profit organization based in Montreal with owned and affiliate hostels offering a wide range of experiences, from canyoning in Gaspésie to walking the cobbled streets of Quebec, enjoying the view on top of the Mount Royal in Montreal to biking across the vineyards in Niagara-on-the-Lake or sleeping in a former Jail cell in Ottawa.

 More than 11,000 members are part of the Quebec and Ontario travelling community.
 Members are invited to partake in our annual general assemblies, attend our travel talks and join us and other travellers at our different events organized throughout the year.